-Once you have configured the data schema, you can proceed to setup of the data origin country and the country which is preferable for storing the regulated data.
+Once you have configured the data schema, you can proceed to setup of the data origin country and the country which is preferable for storing and processing the regulated data.

 In the Data origin country box, select the country of data origin or choose the field from the data schema that contains the country information.